-Gergely Zahoránszky-Kőhalmi conducts network pharmacology research and supports early discovery activities in the Division of Pre-Clinical Innovation at NCATS.
-His responsibilities include method development, cheminformatics- and bioinformatics-driven data analysis, molecular modeling and machine learning methods in his research.
+Gergely Zahoránszky-Kőhalmi is a scientist in NCATS’ Division of Preclinical Innovation, where he conducts network pharmacology research and supports early discovery activities, including method development, cheminformatics- and bioinformatics-driven data analysis, molecular modeling and machine learning methods.

 Zahoránszky-Kőhalmi received his Ph.D. in biomedical sciences from the University of New Mexico School of Medicine.

 Zahoránszky-Kőhalmi’s research interests include devising novel therapeutic strategies by exploiting drug-target and protein-protein interactions, combining machine learning and systems biology methods to predict bioactivity for small molecules, and design and application of artificial intelligence-assisted methods for automated chemistry approaches to accelerate the drug development process.